 Thus, we fit a single step function to characterize the shape of age-specific risk of any confirmed influenza infection.
 Then, we modeled residual, subtype-specific differences in risk as a function of birth year, which enabled us to focus on the possible role of imprinting status.
 Note that for a given birth cohort, age-specific risk changed over time, and depended specifically on the individual’s age in the year of case observation, whereas birth year-specific risk was fixed for all years of case observation.
 Finally, each tested model used a linear combination of age-specific risk (Fig. 1C) and birth year-specific risk (Fig. 1D-F) to generate an expected distribution of H1N1 or H3N2 incidence (Fig. 1G-I).

-To test quantitatively whether observed, subtype-specific differences in age distribution were most consistent with imprinting at the HA subtype, NA subtype or HA group level, or with no contribution of imprinting, we fitted a suite of models to each data set using a multinomial likelihood and then performed model selection using AIC.
+To test quantitatively whether observed, subtype-specific differences in age distribution were most consistent with imprinting at the HA subtype, NA subtype or HA group level, or with no contribution of imprinting, we fitted a suite of models to each data set using a multinomial likelihood and then performed model selection using the Akaike information criterion (AIC).
+AIC is a measure of statistical support, which favors simple models that fit the data well.
+AIC improves with model likelihood (a measure of goodness of fit to data), but to limit complexity, carries a penalty for each model parameter.
 Technical details and a link to all relevant code are provided in the Methods.

 AZDHS Models